 Some anxiety is normal and healthy.
 A normal dose of worry or anxiety can help us to deal with stressful situations, like studying for an exam.
 However, when teens have anxiety in high school, they may find it more difficult to face such scenarios and become consumed by them.
 Anxiety in high school has its effects on virtually every aspect of an adolescent\u2019s life.
 Teens with anxiety regularly face obstacles that seem too high for them to overcome, leaving anxiety sufferers in despair while they repeatedly cycle through negative thought patterns.
+To learn more about dealing with anxiety in high school, contact Promises Behavioral Health at .
 A Closer Look Anxiety disorders affect about 8% of adolescents between the ages of 13 and 18.
 Only about 18% of the sufferers of teenage anxiety receive the help that they need.
 As teens grow, they begin to experience the troubles of life.
 Worries like, \u201cWill I make the basketball team?\u201d or \u201cWhat if I choke up when it is time to give my speech?\u201d are questions you may be familiar with.
 Since everyone worries from time to time, how can you decipher whether your child\u2019s worries are the result of normal teenage angst or if he is battling an anxiety disorder?
 Anxiety is a silent affliction.
 It impacts the lives of teens, affecting their social lives and causing them to avoid places, situations, and activities.
 Teenagers are already notorious for closing the doors of communication with their families.
 Add in a serving of anxiety to the mixture and you may find it to be incredibly difficult to find out what is going on inside your teen\u2019s mind.
 What to Look For If you are concerned that your child is in the grips of an anxiety disorder, it is important to know the signs.
 The first symptom is often withdrawal.
 Your teen may suddenly show disinterest in things he normally enjoyed.
 You may see and hear less from him or find it difficult to get him to open up.
 Also, watch for the following symptoms of anxiety disorders: \tFatigue \tIrritability \tRestlessness \tMuscle tension \tDifficulty concentrating \tGrades dropping \tDifficulty sleeping or sleep disturbances \tWorry \tNausea \tAppetite change \tSweaty palms \tHeadaches \tFainting \tNausea Effects of Teenage Anxiety Anxiety in high school can lead to a number of problems.
 Anxiety can cause lifelong issues.
 It can be detrimental to academic and social progress in a teen\u2019s life, causing him to miss out on learning how to relate to others, important subjects in school and other important milestones that happen during this time.
 It is very important to get help for the future as much as the present.
 Individuals who have suffered from anxiety disorders, predominantly those that have gone unchecked for long periods of time, have experienced the following potentially life-impacting struggles: \tLow self-esteem \tPoor performance \tSubstance abuse \tDropping out of school \tAlcoholism \tBehavioral problems \tCommitting crimes \tSelf-harm Getting Help Many teens with anxiety don\u2019t have the tools needed to cope with their struggles.
 As a result, many teens will fall victim to the problems listed above as they attempt to find relief from their symptoms.
 Research has found that 90% of teens can be helped when they learn the skills necessary to cope with their problems in a healthy way.
 Seek the help of a health professional to determine the best course of treatment for your child.
 In doing this, the duration of your teen\u2019s illness and its effects and impact on her future can be shortened.
-Cognitive behavioral therapy is often helpful in helping one to understand his errors in thinking.
-Sometimes medication is prescribed if a teen\u2019s anxiety issues are severe enough.
+We offer a wide range of therapy programs, including: \tCognitive-behavioral therapy \tDialectical behavior therapy \tYoga therapy \tMeditation therapy \tArt therapy Sometimes medication is prescribed if a teen\u2019s anxiety issues are severe enough.
 Once a plan of action is established for your teen, make sure he is following through with any exercises prescribed to him as well as attending all appointments.
 This, plus plenty of rest, a little exercise and healthy eating will help to send him down the road to recovery in the best possible way.
 If anxiety in high school has led to an addiction, you need to get treatment.
 At Promises Behavioral Health, we know how hard it can be to struggle with anxiety.
 When you come to us, we can treat both your anxiety and your addiction.
 We treat: \tSex addiction \tProcess addiction \tAlcohol addiction \tCocaine addiction \tHeroin addiction Isn't it time to overcome your anxiety and get addiction treatment?
-If so, give us a call at today.
+If so, contact us at today.